 As STRABAG's management (at the business unit, subdivision, division, central division and central staff division levels) plays an important role in the prevention of corruption and must observe increased due diligence requirements, members of this group of persons are obliged to participate in special training courses on the prevention of corruption and the avoidance of competition violations.
 At the level of business unit management and above, the basic training must be completed when taking up the position.
 In the following years, the material covered in the training is consolidated in-depth through refresher courses.
-Both the initial training and the refresher courses must be completed by members of management at three-year intervals.
+Both the initial training and the refresher courses are divided into a general part and a part covering competition law.
+The refresher courses must be completed by members of management at three-year intervals.
 Since this risk is often transferred to group leaders, a more in-depth e-learning training course for group leaders was introduced in August 2024 that must be completed every two years.